DripEmail/slate/source/includes/rest/_authentication.md

 # Authentication

-> For private integrations, you will need to use your personal API Token (found [here](https://www.getdrip.com/user/edit)) via the `api_key` setting and must be Base64 encoded before use:
+> For private integrations, you will need to use your personal API Token (found [here](https://www.getdrip.com/user/edit)) via the `api_key` setting.
+The API Token is the username portion of the Basic Authentication scheme, with an empty password.
+(Note the trailing colon to indicate an empty password.)

 ```ruby
 require 'drip-ruby'